arch-bc/arch-bc.github.io/_projects/project7.md

 title: A Wonky Window
 permalink: /project7/
 desc:
-    A survey of a substantial 6 bedroom residential, Grade 2 listed, property with a large range of outbuildings to the rear.<br><br>
+    I advised on a substantial 6 bedroom residential, Grade 2 listed, property with a large range of outbuildings to the rear.<br><br>
     While the main house was generally in a fair condition, the outbuilding had some significant structural defects.
-The survey also required inspection of rarely accessed roof voids in order to provide a complete detailed survey report of the property.
-As well as assisting in identifying potential defects and repairs, this level of inspection enables a better understanding of a property’s historic significance, which is necessary when looking to alter a listed building.<br><br>
+I inspected rarely accessed roof voids.
+As well as assisting in identifying potential defects and repairs, this level of inspection enables a better understanding of a property’s historic significance, which is necessary when looking to alter a listed building. <br><br>
-    The client has already contacted me in respect of some alterations they require further advice on.<br><br>
     Project reference code 133.
 summary: /imgs/project7/133_01_Listed-Building_Building-Survey_Strucutral-Survey_Pre-aquisition_Building-Defects_Historic_Town-House.jpg
 images: